kuzzleio/kuzzle/doc/2/guides/getting-started/3-set-up-permissions/index.md

 ---
 code: false
 type: page
-title: Access Control Rights
+title: Set up Permissions
 description: Define user rights
 order: 300
 ---

-# Access Control Rights
+# Set up Permissions

 As in any backend, Kuzzle allows you to **restrict access to its features**, depending on the querying users.